How Much Tax Is Paid on Lawsuit Settlements?

 Income Tax on Mental and Emotional Distress Compensation

-After you were injured in an accident caused by someone else, you will also likely incur losses without a specific monetary value.
-These losses are called “non-economic losses,” and they include intangible losses, like pain and suffering.
+You will also likely incur losses without a specific monetary value after you were injured in an accident caused by someone else.
+These are called “non-economic losses,” including intangible losses like pain and suffering.
 Under IRC §104(a)(2), compensation you recover for mental and emotional distress in a personal injury case is not considered taxable income.
-That means any portion of your settlement that is specifically identified as non-economic compensation should not be taxable.
+Any portion of your settlement identified as non-economic compensation should not be taxable.
 Non-economic compensation can include money for:

 However, under IRC §104(c), if you obtain compensation in a wrongful death claim and the court awards punitive damages, that compensation will be excluded from your gross income.